ilpaa/Study/Docker/Images/README.md

 Docker images are essential for containerized applications.
 This guide covers all commands to pull, build, manage, inspect, and remove images.
 For more details, refer to the official [Docker documentation](https://docs.docker.com/). 📘

----

-Let me know if you'd like further refinements or additional sections! 🚀